sokolitdev/Azure-Verified-Modules/docs/content/specs-defs/specs/bicep/_index.md

 #### ID: BCPNFR15 - Category: Contribution/Support - AVM Module Issue template file

+{{< hint type=danger >}}
+Variations from the upstream: removing reference to AVM team and BRM repository
+{{< /hint >}}

-As part of the "initial Pull Request" (that publishes the first version of the module), module owners **MUST** add an entry to the `AVM Module Issue template` file in the BRM repository ([here](https://github.com/Azure/bicep-registry-modules/blob/main/.github/ISSUE_TEMPLATE/avm_module_issue.yml)).
+As part of the "initial Pull Request" (that publishes the first version of the module), module owners **MUST** add an entry to the `AVM Module Issue template` file in the BRM repository ([here](https://github.com/sokolitdev/bicep-registry-modules/blob/main/.github/ISSUE_TEMPLATE/avm_module_issue.yml)).

 {{< hint type=note >}}
-Through this approach, the AVM core team will allow raising a bug or feature request for a module, only after the module gets merged to the [BRM](https://aka.ms/BRM) repository.
+Through this approach, the Core team will allow raising a bug or feature request for a module, only after the module gets merged to the repository.
 {{< /hint >}}

 The module name entry **MUST** be added to the dropdown list with id `module-name-dropdown` as an option, in alphabetical order.